 Back in late April, I had the opportunity to visit Barcelona, Spain for a few days with my friend Jennifer who went for Bridal Week.
 She invited me to the Pronovias bridal fashion show and gala dinner – it was truly an amazing experience – a perfect opportunity to dress up and appreciate elegance and art expressed through fashion.
 I included an iPhone shot of the Pronovias show that I posted on my Instagram.

-I love traveling and experiencing different cultures.
+I love travelling and experiencing different cultures.
 Barcelona, by far, did not disappoint me in terms of food!

 Here’s my little travel guide from my experience: